himakshibg2011-sketch/New-folder/README.md

 9. View and edit recipes from the History page. (you can also favourite ur recipes for quick access :D)

+##Ai usage

+I only used ai for a very mins to help me give the command to push and pull my projects as I was having trouble doing it.

 ## License

 This project is licensed under the **MIT License**.